-We reuse or recycle nearly 100 percent of our brewery waste including protein-rich residual brewer’s grain and spent yeast, glass cullet, aluminum, plastic, wood and other materials.
-We turn “waste” into energy, compost and soil conditioner for our own use.
+We strive to achieve landfill-free operations at all our major manufacturing facilities by 2020.
+That is why we continuously challenge ourselves to find opportunities to reduce waste and recycle materials.
+Currently, we reuse or recycle nearly 100 percent of our brewery waste including protein-rich residual brewer’s grain and spent yeast, glass cullet, aluminum, plastic, wood and other materials.
+We turn waste into energy, compost and soil conditioner for our own use.
 And we send the remaining byproducts to companies that use them for other beneficial purposes.

 Converting Waste Beer Into Fuel-Grade Ethanol

 Since 1996, our Golden Brewery has partnered with a facility (owned by Merrick & Company) that produces more than 1 million gallons of ethanol per year.
 Ethanol is extracted from waste beer at the brewery through two stills.
 The end result is 200 proof, or essentially pure, ethanol.
 This pure ethanol is then mixed with gasoline to reduce automobile emissions.
 This process reduces the amount of wastewater treated at the wastewater treatment plant and reuses ethanol made at the brewery.